 Name of the Mr. Devesh Mrs. Ziral Soni Mr. Rahul Kishor Dayma Director Karda Date of October 11,2021 October 25,2021 August 31,2022 Appointment Relationship Son of Mr. NA NA with Naresh Karda, Directors and (DIN: Key 01741279) Managerial Chairman & Personnel Managing Director Expertise in Mr. Devesh Ms. Ziral P. Soni is a Company Rahul Dayma is a Member of specific Karda has a Secretary having extensive The Institute of Chartered functional demonstrated experience in providing Accountants of India since area history of services and consultancy in November 2016.
 He has also entrepreneurial Incorporation, Company Law, completed his Bachelors of ventures and Securities Law, Finance and Commerce from North experience in the Secretarial Audits.
 She has Maharashtra University, Real Estate completed her Masters in Jalgaon in the year 2006.
 He sector.
-He Commerce from Gujarat had earlier worked with Hari

-Qualification completedhisdiploma in CivilEngineeringfromSandipFoundationNashik.Prior tohis appointmentas a director hehasbeenworkingwithKBCGlobalLimited.AtGodaSanmanPuraskar,2020hereceivedaccoladeas theYouthEntrepreneurEntrepreneurinRealEstatesector.Mr.DeveshKarda isadeptwithintricaciesofaccomplishingsales,understanding ofmarketandconsumers,contemporarystrategyandbusinesspromotion.promotion.Hepossessesleadershipexperienceinhandlingmanagerialmanagerialandstrategicplanningplanningwith avisionofthejupona in Civil Limited and Mishtann Foods Limited.
-She is thoroughly adept with Corporate and Bhakti & Co.
+He Commerce from Gujarat had earlier worked with Hari completed his diploma in Civil Engineering from Sandip Foundation Nashik.
+Prior to his appointment as a director he has been working with KBC Global Limited.
+At Goda Sanman Puraskar,2020 he received accolade as the Youth Entrepreneur in Real Estate sector.
+Mr. Devesh Karda is adept with the intricacies of accomplishing sales, understanding of market and consumers, contemporary strategy and business promotion.
+He possesses leadership experience in handling managerial and strategic planning with a University and underwent her Apprenticeship Training under M/s Shah & Santoki Associates.
+She has previously worked as a Company Secretary for; Art Nirman Ltd., Duracon Vitrified Private Limited and Mishtann Foods Limited.
+She is thoroughly adept with Corporate and Regulatory compliances which is demonstrated by her work experience and accolades.
+Bhakti & Co.
 He has conducted Risk based Internal, Process & Information Technology audits for Banking, Financial, Manufacturing, Service, Health care and others Industries.
 He is practicing independently as a chartered accountant since February 2017.

-(s) Number of Engineering Attended A out of 15 Deard

-Number of Board Attended 6 out of 15 Board Attended 4 out of 15 Board meetings during FY 2021- 2022

-meetings meetings during
+Qualification Diploma in Civil Company Secretary Chartered Accountant (s) Engineering Company Societary Chartered / 1000antaint Number of Attended 6 out Attended 4 out of 15 Board Board of 15 Board meetings during FY 2021- 2022 meetings meetings during attended FY 2021- 2022 during

-moormes during

-- 0 0

-attended FY 2021- 2022

-moormes during

-incernings during 1°1 2021-2022

-- company secretary

-Qualification Company Secretary Chartered Accountant

-future.

--

-U

-managerial and

-handling

--

-experience in

--

-±

-possesses

-1

-business

-contemporary

-market and

-understanding of

-accomplishing

--

-Devesh Karda is

--

-Entrepreneur in

-he received

-Puraskar,2020

-experience and accolates.

-Limited.
-At

-KBC Global Regulatory compliances which

-Ŭ 1 1

-1001uury 2017.

-as a director he Limited and Mishtann Foods chartered accountant since

-•

-1 5 -

-- 1 · · · Manufacturing, Service, Health

-from Sandip Associates.
-She has previously for Banking, Financial,

-0 0 -

-- 11 1 0

 Terms and Conditions of Reappointme nt In terms of Sec 152 (6) of Companies Act, 2013 who was appointed as director at the Extra Ordinary General Meeting held on , Saturday November 13, 2021, is now liable to retire by rotation. pursuant to Sections 149, 152 and 161 and other relevant provisions of the Companies Act, 2013 pursuant to Sections 149, 152 and 161 and other relevant provisions of the Companies Act, 2013 Remuneratio n last drawn (including sitting fees if any) NA.
 No sitting fees have been paid during the FY 2021-2022 He has been paid sitting fees of Rs.
-1.68 Lakhs for FY 2021- 2022 Remuneratio n proposed to be paid As per the resolution and explanatory statement annexed to this notice Sitting fees would be paid Sitting fees would be paid Board Membership of other listed Companies as on March 31, 2022 NA 2 2 Chairmanshi ps/Membersh ips of the Committees of other public limited companies as on March 31, 2022 NA 1 2 Number of equity shares held in the Company as on March 31, 2022 NIL NA NA www.kardaconstruction.com www.facebook.com/kardaconstruction www.instagram.com/kardaconstruction/ www.twitter.com/KardaLtd
+1.68 Lakhs for FY 2021-2022 Remuneratio n proposed to be paid As per the resolution and explanatory statement annexed to this notice Sitting fees would be paid Sitting fees would be paid Board Membership of other listed Companies as on March 31, 2022 NA 2 2 Chairmanshi ps/Membersh ips of the Committees of other public limited companies as on March 31, 2022 NA 1 2 Number of equity shares held in the Company as on March 31, 2022 NIL NA NA